-The RPZ valve shall be installed above the floor level at a height that enables effective inspection, maintenance, commissioning and compliance testing (see Figure 1).
-The minimum distance from the underside of the exit port of the relief valve to the ground, floor level or the base of any cabinet shall be a minimum of twice the inlet diameter or 300mm whichever is the greater.
+The RPZ valve shall be installed above floor level at a height that enables effective inspection, maintenance, commissioning and compliance testing (see Figure 1).
+The minimum distance from the underside of the exit port of the relief valve to the ground, floor level or the base of any cabinet shall be twice the inlet diameter or 300mm whichever is the greater.
 Unless otherwise agreed by the water undertaker, the maximum height from the ground or floor level, including permanently fixed gantries, shall be no more than 1.5m to the top of the valve.
-The use of permanently available mobile access platforms may be considered by water undertakers.
+The use of permanently available or mobile platforms to access RPZ valves for testing etc. is subject to the consent of the water undertakers.